Focus on perinatal mental health

 - Considering biological influences including genetic, biochemical and endocrine factors, psychological and social factors.
 The bi-psycho social model is crucial in understanding perinatal health and in managing it

-Following this the clinician should discuss the full range of treatments available to any woman experiencing perinatal mental health difficulties.
-This includes:
+Following this, the clinician should discuss the full range of treatments available to any woman experiencing perinatal mental health difficulties.
+These include:

 - Pharmacological treatments